LaunchCodeEducation/java-web-development/src/chapters/spring-model-validation/thymeleaf-form-tools.rst

       </div>
    </form>

-Now, when the form is submitted with invalid data, our custom validation error messages will display right next to the given inputs.
+Now, when the form is submitted with invalid data, our custom validation error messages will display just below the given inputs.

 .. figure:: figures/display-validation-errors.png
    :alt: Our Create Event form after submission with all fields blank.
 Red error messages are visible next to the fields that failed validation.